 Rupprecht, P., Prendergast, A., Wyart, C., & Friedrich, R. W. (2016).
 Remote z-scanning with a macroscopic voice coil motor for fast 3D multiphoton laser scanning microscopy.
 Biomedical optics express, 7(5), 1656-1671.

 This is one of the side-projects of my PhD.
 It lead to a method for fast 3D scanning for two-photon imaging which I have been using since routinely for multi-plane calcium imaging, replacing the more expensive and fragile standard technique (piezo-attached objectives).
 The design is described elsewhere on this website (link).
-For me, who was rather new to electrical and optical engineering, it was a great adventure to discover and apply the working principles of voice coil motors, starting with contacting vendors, over attempts to control the device, to the first use with imaging – when I realized that it would work.
+For me, who was rather new to electrical engineering, it was a great adventure to discover and apply the working principles of voice coil motors, starting with contacting vendors, over attempts to control the device, to the first use with imaging – when I realized that it would work.

 Rupprecht, P., Prevedel, R., Groessl, F., Haubensak, W. E., & Vaziri, A. (2015).
 Optimizing and extending light-sculpting microscopy for fast functional imaging in neuroscience.
 Biomedical optics express, 6(2), 353-368.